quattor/maven-tools/BUILD_INFO.md

 You cannot use --batch-mode at the moment because you need to enter your GPG key password.
 If the userid used to push the package is incorrect, you will probably need to use the -Dusername=XXX property.

-Before deploying a release, this is a good practice to deploy a snapshot.
-This is done with the `deploy` phase: before running the `deploy` phase, check that the artifact version is ending with `-SNAPSHOT`.
+After `release:perfom` successful exection, the new release is in a staging area on Sonatype nexus server (https://oss.sonatype.org).
+Before the release can be used, you must log in to the nexus server, close the staging area and ask for the staging area being released.
+Select `Staging Repositories` in the left side menu (appearing after you logged in) and search for [org.quattor.maven](https://oss.sonatype.org/#nexus-search;quick~org.quattor.maven).
+Select the appropriate repository (you may have several if you did several attempts from different machines) and close it.
+When the operation is successful (click on `Refresh`), click on the `Release` button.
+Once successfully released, you must wait a couple of hours before the release appear on [Maven Central Repository](http://search.maven.org/#search%7Cga%7C1%7Corg.quattor.maven).
+If something wrong happened during `release:perfom` which pushes the release to the staging area, it is sometimes necessary to drop the staging directory after closing it to be able to run again `release:perfom` (particularly if it complains that the packages are already present in the repository).
+A good documentation of the staging process can be found at http://books.sonatype.com/nexus-book/reference/staging-repositories.html and detailed information on using Maven to deploy releases at Sonatype is available at http://central.sonatype.org/pages/apache-maven.html.

+After the release being available on http://search.maven.org, if Maven complains that it cannot find the new release, add option `-U` to Maven.
+The exeuction of Maven may still result in an error but the local repository should be updated and next execution of Maven should work...

-If you want to cancel the release process after doing `release:prepare` but before doing `release:perform`, you need to issue the appropriate commands depending on whether `release:prepare` added some commits to the upstream branch whose commit message starts with `[maven-release-plugin]`:
+If you really want to cancel the release process after doing `release:prepare` but before doing `release:perform` (it is preferable to fix the problem and rerun `release:prepare`), you need to issue the appropriate commands depending on whether `release:prepare` added some commits to the upstream branch whose commit message starts with `[maven-release-plugin]`: